Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 **Product list**

-The product list displays of all available products.
+The product list displays all available products.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *SKU*
     Product SKU.